bootstrap-vue/bootstrap-vue/src/components/table/README.md

 | `toggleDetails` | Function | Function to toggle visibility of the row's details slot                   |

 In the following example, we show two methods of toggling the visibility of the details: one via a button, and one via a checkbox.
-We also have the third row row details defaulting to have details initially showing.
+We also have the third row details defaulting to have details initially showing.

 ```html